Supreme Court of Korea: Judicial Policy Research Institute

 The 'Judicial Policy Research Institute' (JPRI, 사법정책연구원), was established in 2014 under Article 76-2 of the Court Organization Act.
 It serves as a specialized body within the Supreme Court of South Korea, focusing on research related to policy issues concerning the judicial system.
 Additionally, the JPRI plays a role in educating the public on fundamental aspects of the functioning of ordinary courts.

 The institute primarily recruits research fellows and researchers from the pool of lower ordinary court judges, as outlined in the provisions of Article 76 Clause 4 of the Court Organization Act.
 However, a significant number of researchers are also recruited externally from individuals who possess PhD degrees and have expertise relevant to the field of judicial policy research.
 This diverse recruitment strategy enhances the institute's ability to gather insights and perspectives from both within and outside the ordinary courts.

 Currently, the JPRI is located in Goyang, Gyeonggi Province, providing a dedicated space for its research activities and initiatives.

 Training Institute for Court Officials

-The Training Institute for Court Officals (TICO) is the specialized educational institution established under the jurisdiction of the Supreme Court of Korea, responsible for planning and providing training and development programs for court administrative personnel such as clerks, registrars, and enforcement officers.
-It was established pursuant to Article 21 of the Court Organization Act, which stipulates that “in order to take charge of affairs concerning the training and education of court personnel, execution officers, etc., the Court Officials Training Institute shall be established in the Supreme Court.
+The Training Institute for Court Officials (TICO) is the specialized educational institution established under the jurisdiction of the Supreme Court of Korea, responsible for planning and providing training and development programs for court administrative personnel such as clerks, registrars, and enforcement officers.
+It was established pursuant to Article 21 of the Court Organization Act, which stipulates that "in order to take charge of affairs concerning the training and education of court personnel, execution officers, etc., the Court Officials Training Institute shall be established in the Supreme Court."